SAMPLE SYLLABUS (PDF)

 CREATING AN ACCESSIBLE AND INCLUSIVE CLASSROOM CULTURE

 My experiences as a transgender person, as a sibling of a person with disabilities, and as a trained painter have instilled in me a deep investment in teaching art history in ways that are sensitive to students’ personal identities and experiences.
 To bring this investment alive in my discussion sections for Introduction to American Art at the University of California, Riverside, I distributed a list of art objects to be taught in lecture and asked students to come to our first meeting prepared to identify three that sparked their interest and explain why in a casual class conversation.
 This exercise created a collegial atmosphere that made students comfortable contributing to conversations and motivated them come to class prepared.
 I also asked students to choose an object outside of that list that represented their identity and describe it in writing with as much detail as possible over one full single-spaced page.
-Not only did this exercise help me gauge students’ writing skills, it also taught me that a majority of my students identified as Latinx, Asian-American, and/or LGBTQ+ and that a number of them were first-generation college students.
+Not only did this exercise help me gauge students’ initial writing skills, it also taught me that a majority of my students identified as Latinx, Asian-American, and/or LGBTQ+ and that a number of them were first-generation college students.
 I used this information to focus many of our meetings on material that spoke to histories of Latinx, Asian-American, and LGBTQ+ people in the US.
-I also researched and adopted pedagogical methods designed to specifically support first-gen students, such as introducing study strategies, organizing study groups, providing clear instructions and rubrics for each assignment, and encouraging multiple drafts of difficult assignments to give students the opportunity to see themselves grow throughout the semester.
+I further researched and adopted pedagogical methods designed to specifically support first-gen students and students who have faced opportunity gaps, such as introducing study strategies, organizing study groups, providing clear instructions and rubrics for each assignment, and encouraging multiple drafts of difficult assignments to give students the opportunity to see themselves grow throughout the semester.

 DEDICATION TO DIVERSIFYING ART HISTORY PEDAGOGY

 In addition to creating an accessible and diverse classroom culture, I am also committed to designing courses and discussion sections around materials that center people of color, poor people, people with diverse genders and sexualities, and people with disabilities.
 For example, I designed and taught Art and Queer History at San Francisco State University to addresses art objects that participate in LGBTQ+ history as it intersects with histories of race and disability.
-I am equally committed to teaching special topics courses and survey courses in art history, as I have found discussion sections for Introduction to American Art, Abstract Expressionism, Survey of Western Art: Renaissance to the Contemporary, Modernism and Modernity to be rich forums for discussing how issues of race, class, sex, gender, and ability appear (or do not appear) in canonical art history.
+I am equally committed to teaching special topics courses and survey courses in art history, as I have found discussion sections for Introduction to American Art, Abstract Expressionism, Survey of Western Art: Renaissance to the Contemporary, Modernism and Modernity to be rich forums for discussing how issues of race, class, sex, gender, and disability appear (or do not appear) in canonical art history.
 My pedagogy has been shaped by teaching certification programs at the Maryland Institute College of Art and Stanford University.
 My experiences teaching art fundamentals and studio art courses at George Mason University, Towson University, and Frederick Community College have also made me especially skilled in activating the material qualities of objects with students.

 GOALS AND METHODS